Fall Protection Strategies For ASP Standing Seam Roofs

 Detailed view of the SL-100 1-inch snap-lock seam panel designed for residential and light commercial use.
 Image courtesy of www.aspmetals.com.

-The SL-100 utilizes a 1-inch snap-lock seam and a nail strip/nailing fin attachment.
-It comes in 16-inch and 20-inch standard widths and is constructed from 24-gauge Galvalume steel.
+The SL-100 features a 1-inch snap-lock seam with a nail strip attachment and is available in 16-inch and 20-inch widths in 24-gauge Galvalume steel.
 See the Roof Anchor Compatibility Chart for Architectural Sheetmetal Products, Inc. (ASP) SL-100 Nailstrip Standing Seam Panels.

-ASP SBLC-100 Snap-on Batten Panel (Requires Inspection by Safety Expert)
+ASP SBLC-100 Snap-on Batten Panel (SSRA Requires Expert Inspection)

 Architectural view of the SBLC-100 1-inch snap-on batten panel for specialized aesthetic requirements.
 Image courtesy of www.aspmetals.com.

-This 1-inch batten seam panel is available in 12-inch and 16-inch widths.
-It is primarily used for barrel and concave roof projects and can be field curved to a 9-foot radius in steel.
-Material options include 24-gauge steel, aluminum, and copper.
+This 1-inch batten seam panel is available in 12-inch and 16-inch widths and can be field curved to a 9-foot radius in 24-gauge steel, aluminum, or copper.
 See the Roof Anchor Compatibility Chart for Architectural Sheetmetal Products, Inc. (ASP) SBLC-100 Snap-on Batten Standing Seam Panels.

-ASP MLC-100 Curved Mechanical Panel (Requires Inspection by Safety Expert)
+ASP MLC-100 Curved Mechanical Panel (SSRA Requires Expert Inspection)

 A profile of the MLC-100 curved 1-inch mechanically locked panel for radius roofing applications.
 Image courtesy of www.aspmetals.com.

-The MLC-100 is a 1-inch curved mechanical seam panel specifically designed for radius roofing applications.
-Available in 17 and 21 inch widths and made from 24-gauge steel, .032 aluminum, or copper and is suitable for convex (barrel) applications.
+The MLC-100 is a 1-inch curved mechanical seam panel designed for radius roofing in 17- and 21-inch widths, made of 24-gauge steel.
 See the Roof Anchor Compatibility Chart for Architectural Sheetmetal Products, Inc. (ASP) MLC-100 Curved Mechanical Standing Seam Panels.

-ASP MLC-150 Curved Mechanical Panel (Requires Inspection by Safety Expert)
+ASP MLC-150 Curved Mechanical Panel (SSRA Requires Expert Inspection)

 View of the MLC-150 1.5-inch curved mechanical seam panel for radius commercial structures.
 Image courtesy of www.aspmetals.com.

-The MLC-150 provides a 1.5-inch curved mechanical seam profile.
-Similar to the MLC-100, it is used for barrel vaults and curved commercial entrances.
-It is available in 16 and 20-inch widths in 24-gauge Galvalume steel, aluminum, or copper.
+The MLC-150 features a 1.5-inch curved mechanical seam available in 16- and 20-inch widths for radius commercial structures.
 See the Roof Anchor Compatibility Chart for Architectural Sheetmetal Products, Inc. (ASP) MLC-150 Curved Mechanical Standing Seam Panels.

 ML-100 (24 Ga.)
 ML-150 (24 Ga.)
 ML-200 (24 Ga.)
 SL-150 (24 Ga.)
 SL-175 (24 Ga.)